Skip to main content

 The legions of junior high and high school students who heeded his call in Birmingham—who filled the jails, attended the prayer meetings, and drove King himself to embrace more radical tactics and demands—ultimately compelled the nation to confront long-standing inequities that “the Greatest Generation” had been content to ignore.

 They were the shock troops of the 1960s rights revolution.
-Like their white peers, these boomer kids had seen an average of 500 hours of television advertisements by the age of 6 and over 300,000 commercials by the age of 21.
+Like their white peers, these boomer kids had seen an average of 500 hours of television advertisements by the age of six and over 300,000 commercials by the age of 21.
 (King’s daughter had clearly seen an ad for Funtown.)

 In the aftermath of the Newark riots of 1967, the black poet Amiri Baraka told a state investigatory commission that the “poorest black man in Newark, in America, knows how white people live.
 We have television sets; we see movies.
 We see the fantasy and the reality of white America every day.”
 The schism between fantasy and reality could inspire a truly creative tension.

-By the 1970s boomer rights activists forced changes in credit laws, so that married women could have their own credit cards, and pushed for the enactment of Title IX, which broke down gender barriers in education and athletics.
-In forcing a new liberalization of sex and romance, they insisted on everyone’s right to satisfaction and self-realization—not just married couples but also unmarried partners, no matter what their sexual orientation.
-They played an instrumental role in bringing down a U.S. President, Lyndon Johnson, and in making the Vietnam War increasingly untenable for his successor, Richard Nixon.
+By the 1970s, boomer rights activists forced changes in credit laws, so that married women could have their own credit cards, and pushed for the enactment of Title IX, which broke down gender barriers in education and athletics.
+In forcing a new liberalization of sex and romance, they insisted on everyone’s right to satisfaction and self-realization—not just married couples, but also unmarried partners, no matter what their sexual orientation.
+They played an instrumental role in bringing down a U.S. president, Lyndon Johnson, and in making the Vietnam War increasingly untenable for his successor, Richard Nixon.

 In other words, the generation raised on Spock, television, and abundance put its sense of privilege and entitlement to work for the better good.
-Today most scholars agree that the boomers will leave their children and grandchildren a country that’s a little more just, a little more humane, and a little more inclusive than the one they inherited from their parents.
+Today, most scholars agree that the boomers will leave their children and grandchildren a country that’s a little more just, a little more humane, and a little more inclusive than the one they inherited from their parents.

-The antiwar movement was always more self-interested than its veterans might wish to admit.
+The anti-war movement was always more self-interested than its veterans might wish to admit.

 These accomplishments notwithstanding, it’s small wonder that the generation has accumulated mixed reviews.
 The radical left is no happier with the boomers than is the reactionary right.
-In their youth they effected so massive an upheaval in politics and culture that they were bound eventually to fall in the public’s esteem.
+In their youth, they effected so massive an upheaval in politics and culture that they were bound eventually to fall in the public’s esteem.
 Apostles of what Gitlin has called “the voyage to the interior,” and what the late historian and social critic Christopher Lasch derided as a “culture of narcissism,” they seemed after the 1960s to place an unusually high premium on self-discovery and personal satisfaction.

-The generation that had raged against authority, vowing with Bob Dylan, “I ain’t gonna work on Maggie’s farm no more,” was now swinging to Andrea True’s refrain “More, more, more.
+The generation that had raged against authority, vowing, with Bob Dylan, “I ain’t gonna work on Maggie’s farm no more,” was now swinging to Andrea True’s disco refrain “More, more, more.
 How do you like it, how do you like it?”
 They bought minivans, microwaves, and self-help books, embraced transcendental meditation, embarked on various diets, visited tanning salons and fat farms, and filled their homes with more durable goods than their prosperous parents could ever have imagined.

-Popular memory notwithstanding, the sixties generation has never been a political monolith.
+Popular memory notwithstanding, the 60s generation has never been a political monolith.
 Nor was it uniformly engaged by public issues.
 Only 20 percent of students who attended college in the late 1960s participated in marches or protests, and far fewer—2 or 3 percent—regarded themselves as activists.

-The antiwar movement, which many liberal boomers fondly remember as embodying the altruistic, public spirit of the era, was always more self-interested than its veterans might wish to admit.
+The anti-war movement, which many liberal boomers fondly remember as embodying the altruistic, public spirit of the era, was always more self-interested than its veterans might wish to admit.
 Whereas virtually every able-bodied, draft-eligible man of the GI generation served in the military during World War II, only 10 percent of the 27 million draft-eligible boomers were in uniform while America fought the Vietnam War.
 The rest, most of them white and middle-class, found creative ways to stay safe.
 They claimed medical dispensations and student deferments, became schoolteachers or entered defense industries, or married and had children before their local draft boards could sweep them up.

 In effect, for all their racial, economic, and cultural diversity, if the boomers shared anything, it was that perpetual search for satisfaction.
 In their best moments, and in their worst, they demanded that the country make good on the promises it had handed them in the 1950s.
-The problem was that when they began to come of age in the 1970s, the bottom fell out on the American economy.
+The problem was that, when they began to come of age in the 1970s, the bottom fell out on the American economy.
 Even as they clamored for “more, more, more,” what they found was less, less, less.
-Between the 1960s and 1980s the income of young men just entering the job market declined by 50 percent.
+Between the 1960s and 1980s, the income of young men just entering the job market declined by 50 percent.
 This mostly was due to forces beyond anyone’s control: Government expenditures for the Vietnam War caused runaway inflation; economic restructuring took a toll on manufacturing; oil shortages in the 1970s drove up energy costs and interest rates.
-The long slump also came from the gradual erosion of progressive tax policies and growth in entitlements like health insurance.
+The long slump also came from the gradual erosion of progressive tax policies and from growth in entitlements like health insurance.

 Ironically, the baby boom was itself a major cause of the nation’s economic slide.
 So many young people seeking jobs drove down wages and accounted for as much as half of the unemployment rate during the 1970s and 1980s.
 So boomers made the necessary adjustments.
 To maintain a standard of living that reflected their upbringing, they, like their Depressionbred parents, postponed marriage and children.
 Though women’s wages, once adjusted for changing education and skill levels, remained stagnant in the 1970s and 1980s, the proportion of young married women in the work force more than doubled, from roughly 30 percent to 70 percent.
-Two-earner households helped keep pace with the generation’s material expectations, but at the expense of outsourcing Generation X to after-school daycare and sports programs.
+Two-earner households helped keep pace with the generation’s material expectations, but at the expense of outsourcing Generation X to after-school day-care and sports programs.

 They will continue to do what they have done since 1946—stretch the limits of America’s possibilities

 Even these adjustments fell short.
 The generation that couldn’t get no satisfaction could hardly be expected to live within its means.
-In 2002 baby boomers spent between 20 percent and 30 percent more money each year than did the average American consumer.
+In 2002, baby boomers spent between 20 percent and 30 percent more money each year than did the average American consumer.
 In part, this was out of necessity.
 They had children to feed, houses to furnish, and college tuitions to pay.
 But the boomers have long stretched the limits of sound household economy.
-According to the economist Robert Samuelson, between 1946 and 2002 consumer debt climbed from 22 percent of household income to 110 percent.
+According to the economist Robert Samuelson, between 1946 and 2002, consumer debt climbed from 22 percent of household income to 110 percent.
 In other words, we’ve become a debtor nation, and the boomers have presided over this transition.

-Now at the height of their political influence (the 2000 presidential election saw the first-ever race between two baby boomers, and the commentators Neil Howe and William Strauss estimate that boomers will hold a plurality in Congress until 2015) they are also presiding over the creation of a national debt that their children and grandchildren will be left to pay off in coming years.
+Now, at the height of their political influence (the 2000 presidential election saw the first-ever race between two baby boomers, and the commentators Neil Howe and William Strauss estimate that boomers will hold a plurality in Congress until 2015), they are also presiding over the creation of a national debt that their children and grandchildren will be left to pay off in coming years.

-In the end the boomers may be less culpable, less praiseworthy, and less remarkable than they, and everyone else, think.
-Their cohort was so big, arrived so suddenly, and has grown up so closely alongside the modern broadcast media that they have always struck us as standing apart from larger historical forces that drive the normal workings of states and societies.
+In the end, the boomers may be less culpable, less praiseworthy, and less remarkable than they, and everyone else, think.
+Their cohort was so big, arrived so suddenly, and has grown up so closely alongside the modern broadcast media that they have always struck us as standing apart from the larger historical forces that drive the normal workings of states and societies.
 Yet much about this seeming exceptionalism just isn’t new.

 When the husband-and-wife sociologist team Robert and Helen Lynd visited Muncie, Indiana, in the early 1920s, they found many of the same traits popularly associated with the boomers already evident among Jazz Age youth.
-Their famous, pathbreaking book, Middletown: A Study in Modern American Culture , reported a younger generation in the thrall of movies and music, willing to stretch the limits of romantic and sexual propriety, obsessed with clothes and cosmetics, and eager to stake out shocking new degrees of personal autonomy.
+Their famous, pathbreaking book, Middletown: A Study in Modern American Culture, reported a younger generation in the thrall of movies and music, willing to stretch the limits of romantic and sexual propriety, obsessed with clothes and cosmetics, and eager to stake out shocking new degrees of personal autonomy.

-And if the children of the 1950s were technically the first generation raised on Spock, they weren’t the first generation raised on the ideas of Spock.
-By the mid-1930s upward of 75 percent of middle-class men and women were reading advice books that, more often than not, counseled unprecedented attention to the child.
+And, if the children of the 1950s were technically the first generation raised on Spock, they weren’t the first generation raised on the ideas of Spock.
+By the mid-1930s, upward of 75 percent of middle-class men and women were reading advice books that, more often than not, counseled unprecedented attention to the child.
 Most experts in the 1920s and 1930s had figured out Spock before Spock figured out Spock.

 Long before the boomers arrived on the scene, Americans were drawn to a new cult of self-improvement that celebrated the mastery of one’s deepest impulses and thoughts.
-In the 1920s millions followed the advice of the French wonder guru, Emile Coué, faithfully repeating the simple catechism “Day by day, in every way, I am getting better and better.”
-The explosion of self-help literature peaked in 1936 with the publication of Dale Carnegie’s How to Win Friends and Influence People .
+In the 1920s, millions followed the advice of the French wonder guru, Emile Coué, faithfully repeating the simple catechism “Day by day, in every way, I am getting better and better.”
+The explosion of self-help literature peaked in 1936 with the publication of Dale Carnegie’s How to Win Friends and Influence People.

 If the boomers weren’t entirely original in their loosened sexual standards, emphasis on physical appearance and youth, or search for a therapeutic mind cure, neither were they all that unusual in their resistance to collective sacrifice.
 It hardly diminishes the decisive effort of the World War II generation to note that civilians traded on the black market, deeply resented rationing and wage and labor controls, and often worked in defense production as much for profit as for patriotism.